johsteffens/tbman/README.md

 In practice, this means that if you allocate an array of data type `my_type` with `sizeof( my_type )` being a power of two smaller-equal to [`TBMAN_ALIGN`](https://github.com/johsteffens/tbman/blob/848bebed1648d66d1fe101ee19f4803fed8ea81a/tbman.c#L43), then the memory block is alinged to `sizeof( my_type )`.
 Consequently all elements of the array are aligned to `sizeof( my_type )`.
 This does not only cover all standard types in C/C++ `char, short, int, float, double, etc` but also includes extended types such as `int32x4_t, float32x4_t, etc`.

-A possible use case is SIMD vectorization: Specific SIMD operations may require or run faster on properly aligned variables and arrays. [`TBMAN_ALIGN`](https://github.com/johsteffens/tbman/blob/848bebed1648d66d1fe101ee19f4803fed8ea81a/tbman.c#L43) is large enough to accomodate commonly used SIMD data types for `SSD, AVX, NEON, etc`.
+A possible use case is SIMD vectorization: Specific SIMD operations may require or run faster on properly aligned variables and arrays. [`TBMAN_ALIGN`](https://github.com/johsteffens/tbman/blob/848bebed1648d66d1fe101ee19f4803fed8ea81a/tbman.c#L43) is large enough to accomodate commonly used SIMD data types for `SSE, AVX, NEON, etc`.

 **Example:**
 ```C